RohanAlexander/blogdown_website/content/post/2018-06-20-bay-area-visitor-guide.md

 The economy of the Albany/Berkeley area is dominated by the university.
 There are around 100,000 people living in the area, and house prices are kept high by demand from university staff and techies from the city.

 ## Activities
 - Berkeley campus tour.
-A tour of the campus requires about an hour.
-Other aspects worth seeing are the parking spaces reserved for Nobel Prize winners; Bancroft Library; the demography department; the California Memorial Stadium, which seats about 60,000 people for football games (which Cal usually loses); South Hall, which was built in 1873 and is one of the two original buildings (the second was where the Bancroft Library now is).
-If you have time to kill, buy a book and try the Reading Room.
+A tour of the campus takes about an hour.
+Aspects worth seeing include: the parking spaces reserved for Nobel Prize winners; Bancroft Library; the demography department (!); the California Memorial Stadium, which seats about 60,000 people for football games (which Cal usually loses); South Hall, which was built in 1873 and is one of the two original buildings (the second was where the Bancroft Library now is).
+If you have time to kill, find a book and try the Reading Room.
 - Campanile.
 The main feature is the Campanile, which is almost 100m tall.
 At the top of the Campanile are bells, but there are intermediate floors which are apparently used for fossil storage (public can't see them unfortunately).
 The Campanile opens at 10am.
 Great view of the university and surrounding area.
 Cost: $3.

 ## Food